dtr-org/unit-e/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [UnitETalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
+* Discuss on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
 * Discuss project-specific development on #unite-core-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=unite-core-dev).
-* Discuss general UnitE development on #unite-dev on Freenode.
+* Discuss general Unit-e development on #unite-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=unite-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)